neondatabase/website/content/docs/guides/sequelize.md

 ### Create models and set up migrations

 We'll create an `Author` and a `Book` model to represent the tables in our database.
-Run the following command to create both the models:
+Run the following commands to create the models:

 ```bash
 npx sequelize model:generate --name Author --attributes name:string,bio:string
 npx sequelize model:generate --name Book --attributes title:string
 ```

-Sequelize creates a new file for each model in the `models/` directory and a corresponding migration file in `migrations/`.
-It automatically adds an `id` field as the primary key for each model, and `createdAt` and `updatedAt` fields to track the creation and update times of each record.
+Sequelize creates a new file for each model in the `models/` directory and a corresponding migration file in the `migrations/` directory.
+Sequelize automatically adds an `id` field as the primary key for each model, and `createdAt` and `updatedAt` fields to track the creation and update times of each record.

 We still need to define the relationships between the `Author` and `Book` models.
 Update the `book.js` file with the following code: